 Tens of millions of dollars are being spent to get transportation systems ready to take fans to the World Cup’s 104 games.

-All of the 11 U.S. World Cup venues are NFL stadiums that are used to welcoming large crowds.
-The complicating factor is that public parking will in some cases be limited or nonexistent.
+All of the 11 U.S. World Cup venues are NFL stadiums so they are used to welcoming large crowds.
+Most fans for the World Cup, though, will likely be from out of town and unfamiliar with local means of transportation.
+The complicating factor is that on-site public parking will in some cases be limited or nonexistent.
 And parking will be very expensive.

 The New Jersey transportation mess became a national political story, putting new attention on the complications of getting fans to stadiums often miles away from downtown locations.
 But many U.S. World Cup cities offer convenient and inexpensive (or free) transit.